 Teaching martial arts is a very effective way of getting into fitness.
-Most people find that fighting is a really effective form of cardiovascular exercise, as you are constantly moving, reacting and countering attacking.
+Most people find that fighting is a really effective form of cardiovascular exercise, as you are constantly moving, reacting, and countering attacks.

 Martial Arts Provide Stress Relief

-Teaching martial arts is a great way to relieve pressure, to get rid of frustration and to escape from the digital world.
+Teaching martial arts is a great way to relieve pressure, get rid of frustration, and escape from the digital world.
 Many people end up looking online for some kind of outlet for stress.
 Training can completely drain all your frustrations and anger and put them down on the mat.

 Teaching martial arts is a way of building confidence.
 Confidence can mean a lot to different people.
-For some, confidence can lie with looking the part.
-For others, confidence lies in the skill.
+For some, confidence can lie in looking at the part.
+For others, confidence lies in skill.

 Teaching martial arts is a great way to build confidence.
 It is one thing to be good at something, it is quite another thing to be as good at it as possible.
 Teaching takes a certain level of skill and being able to teach techniques in front of other people is a confidence booster.